Learning how to handle one’s own heart

 If you don’t address them, don’t catch their eye, don’t speak to them, they’ll pass on.
 The thoughts will pass on.
 Pass on.
 Not wanted.
 No interest.
 Not wanted.
 No interest.
 Now, in Freud’s view, they would simply continue to come.
-But if we are alert, finally, the thoughts will become less.
-Fewer, instead of an endless stream, they’ll gradually become fewer and we can see through them.
+But if we are alert, finally, the thoughts will become fewer.
+Instead of an endless stream, they’ll gradually become fewer and we can see through them.

 Now, one of the classic forms of this is to imagine that you’re sitting on top of a hill and you have a cloth full of pebbles in your lap.
 As a thought comes up, throw it away with a pebble.
 Another thought comes up, throw it away with the pebble.
 Some students actually do this.
-They go to a hilltop, go at dawn if possible.
-The saying is ‘enlightenment comes with the dawn’.
-To sit on a hilltop with the pebbles.
-A thought comes up, throw it.
-Another thought comes up, throw it.
+They go to a hilltop, at dawn, if possible.
+The saying is ‘enlightenment comes with the dawn’: sitting on a hilltop with the pebbles.
+A thought comes up, throw it; another thought comes up, throw it.
 Another, throw it.
-Another… A row I had yesterday, not to add, an attractive offer that’s come.
-My house.
+Another… A row I had yesterday; an attractive offer that’s come; my house.
 Throw it.
 “I’ve been sacked,” throw it.

 © Trevor Leggett